The Student Standards set out the standards of service that you can expect as a student of the Heart of Worcestershire College.

 All students must comply with the instructions and safety systems created by the College in general and particularly in hazardous areas such as laboratories and workshops; the wearing of personal protective clothing is not optional, but part of the Student/College contract.
 Instruction will be given at the interview and in the induction period on matters such as protective clothing and equipment, fire drills and first aid provision.

 It is the clear duty of any student who knows about any medical condition which might affect his/ her own health and safety or that of others to acquaint the Head of Department at the time of enrolment, or at the earliest opportunity.
-We would also advise students to contact Viv Mclaughlin, College Welfare Officer with these details.
 Examples of such conditions include epilepsy, diabetes, asthma, and allergies.
 This applies particularly to students working in laboratories and workshops and is equally vital in relation to students undergoing work experience, or going on overseas visits as part of their course.
 Catering students must also declare any history of intestinal infection or food poisoning especially any contracted abroad, because of the danger of transmitting such infections to the public through their practical work.

 Food and drink are not allowed outside Refectory/Diner areas.